Twitter can help you connect with the right people, to land a great-fit executive job.

 Along with retweeting the people you follow and others, tweet about your professional accomplishments, whenever you publish something online (relevant news story, blog post, guest blog, article, blog comments, etc.), and select personal victories.

 And, of course, regularly send out tweets positioning yourself as a job seeker and stating your value to your target employers, unless you are conducting a confidential job search.
-Here are some tips:
+In this case, no tweets that “out” you as a candidate.
+All of your professional-type tweets should support your personal brand, while supporting your current employer.

 - Include your relevant keywords and/or phrases as hashtags.

-- Always include a link to further information about you, as you did in your Twitter bio.
+- If applicable, include a link to further information about you, as you did in your Twitter bio.

 - An example of a tweet — #Pharmaceutical #Oncology #Sales and #Marketing #Executive seeking new opportunities [link]